Loui77BA/pcd-na-escola/_posts/2025-06-07-capacitismo-o-que-significa.md

 ---

 <p>
-    Até mesmo o nome do preconceito contra a pessoa com deficiência (o capacitismo) é desconhecido, conheça a forma da discriminação que une todas as outras.
+    Até mesmo o nome do preconceito contra a pessoa com deficiência (o capacitismo) é desconhecido, conheça a força da discriminação que une todas as outras.
 </p>

 {% include figure.html